ShigamiYune/Action.hpp/README.md

     }
 };

-// A sample class with member function to handle events class MyClass {
+// A sample class with a member function class MyClass {
 public:
     int offset = 10;